-Just a partial lisitng of the many exciting events and fun festivals taking place on Mountain Desert Island during the 2016 season!
+Just a partial lisiting of the many exciting events and fun festivals taking place on Mountain Desert Island during the 2020 season!

-We’ll be out and about at a number of them and we hope to see you out there enjoying yourselves in this beautiful area we call home!
+We’ll be out and about at a number of them and we hope to see you out there enjoying yourselves in this beautiful area we are so lucky to call home!

 Fireworks extravaganza takes place just across the street from us in the harbor – reserve now and have the easiest, most convenient, access to the Independence Day fireworks celebration!!

-Acadia National Park Car Free Morning – Hikers, bicyclists, walkers – this is your time!
-No cars on Park Loop Road until 12 noon! –
+Acadia National Park Car Free Mornings – Hikers, bicyclists, walkers – this is your time!
+No cars on Park Loop Road until 12 noon! – TBA

 Southwest Harbor & Area Village Restaurants

 When you are on vacation, what is one of the things you look forward to the most?
 That’s right …Eating!
 It just so happens that Southwest Harbor and the surrounding villages offer many unique, locally owned and operated dining opportunities.
 Most of the restaurants listed below are located in the village of Southwest Harbor and are walking distance from Clark Point Inn.
 Area restaurants enjoy a relaxed, casual casual dress code and reservations are recommended.